takenet/blip-docs/source/includes/en/content-types/document-select.md

 |-------------------------------------------|
 | application/vnd.lime.document-select+json |

-Allows sending an options menu to customers where the header and options can be of any content type such as **media link** or **web link** and not only **text** - like in the *Select* type.
+Allows sending an options menu to customers where the header and options can be of any content type, such as **media link** or **web link**, and not only **text** - like in the *Select* type.
 For each option, it is possible to define a document that is delivered to the contact when the customer performs a choice (depending on the channel support).

 For more details, check the [LIME protocol](http://limeprotocol.org/content-types.html#document-select) specification.